 “You can’t manage what you don’t measure” is a widely-accepted rule for managing any operation or process.
 Makes sense, but the question remains, which and how many individual metrics should be measured to monitor the health of the Accounts Receivable (AR) asset and operations?
-There are many useful AR metrics and KPIs for gauging the health of the asset.
+There are many useful accounts receivable metrics and KPIs for gauging the health of the asset.
 The task of reducing them to just five is not easy, but here they are: Use these for your organization’s accounts receivable performance review.

 1. Credit Metrics

 Average Days to Complete a New Credit Review

 This is the elapsed time from receipt of a credit application to the assignment of a credit limit.
 Given the critical need for additional revenue experienced by most companies in the pandemic economy, this accounts receivable KPI is judged to be more important now than a risk rating of the AR portfolio.

 Hackett’s World Class performance benchmark is two days.
 Achieving this performance level requires an on-line credit application with digital signature and automatic integration with credit bureaus, banks, etc.